-BIRD GROUPS The left wall of the main hall is equipped with sunken cases, in which some of the principles controlling the existence of reptiles and amphibians are illustrated.
-Among these exhibits are "Natural Selection, the Directing Principle of Evolution," "Isolation, a Major Factor in the Origin of Species," "Concealing Coloration and Form," "Parallel Evolution," etc. At the front of the hall is a case devoted to snake yarns, another to the reptile skeletons.
+The left wall of the main hall is equipped with sunken cases, in which some of the principles controlling the existence of reptiles and amphibians are illustrated.
+Among these exhibits are "Natural Selection, the Directing Principle of Evolution," "Isolation, a Major Factor in the Origin of Species," "Concealing Coloration and Form," "Parallel Evolution," etc.

+At the far end of the hall is a case devoted to snake yarns, another to the reptile skeletons.
 Of special interest is an exhibit of snake poison and its treatment.

-On the left of the hall, in an euclosed corridor, is a series of habitat groups portraying the home life of American reptiles and amphibians.
+On the left of the hall, in an enclosed corridor, is a series of habitat groups portraying the home life of American reptiles and amphibians.

 The Rhinoceros Iguana group illustrates the complete life story of a single lizard.

 The Gila Monster group portrays the home life of the only poisonous lizard.
 The Giant Salamander group shows the life history of the largest American salamander.

 Of special interest is the large Cypress Swamp group at the far end of the corridor.

 The nesting habits of the alligator, as well as those of a turtle, are shown in the exhibit.
 Many facts of biological interest, such as mimicry, sexual dimorphism, and retrograde evolution, are to be found in the group.

-Return to the South Pavilion SOUTH CENTRAL WING BIRD GROUPS Here are the Habitat Groups of North American birds.
-This unique series of groups shows the habits of some typical American birds in their natural haunts.
+SOUTH CENTRAL WING BIRD GROUPS

+Here are the Habitat Groups of North American birds. unique series of groups shows the habits of some typical American birds in their natural haunts.
 The groups have been prepared under the immediate direction of Dr. Frank M. Chapman, Curator of Ornithology, who collected most of the specimens and made practically all the field studies necessary for their reproduction.
 In the course of this collecting, he traveled more than 60,000 miles.
 The backgrounds are reproductions of specific localities, painted from sketches made by the artist who usually accompanied the naturalists when the field studies for the groups were made.
-Practically all sections of the country are represented; thus the series not only depicts characteristic bird-life of North America, but characteristic American scenery as well.
+Practically all sections of the country are represented; thus the series not only depicts characteristic bird-life of North America. but characteristic American scenery as well.
 The backgrounds of the groups were painted by Bruce Horsfall, Charles J. Hittell, Hobart Nichols, Carl Rungius, W. B. Cox, Louis A. Fuertes and Francis L. Jaques.
 The foliage and flowers were reproduced in the Museum laboratories from material collected in the localities represented.
-Each group BIRD GROUPS is fully described in the label attached to the ease.
+Each group is fully described in the label attached to the case.
 (See Guide Leaflet No. 28.)
-Beginning with the ease at the right of the entrance and passing on to the right around the hall, we find the groups arranged in the following sequence: The distribution of birds, notwithstanding their powers of flight, is limited in great measure by climate.
+Beginning with the case at the right of the entrance and passing on to the right around the hall, we find the groups arranged in the following sequence:

+The distribution of birds, notwithstanding their powers of flight, is limited in great measure by climate.
 Thus in traveling from Panama Orizaba north to Greenland there are zones of bird-life corresponding to the zones of temperature.
-This condition is illustrated on the mountain of Orizaba in Mexico, where in traveling from the tropical
+This condition is illustrated on the mountain of Orizaba in Mexico, where in traveling from the tropical jungle at its base to its snow-clad peak the naturalist finds zones of life comparable with those to be found in traveling north on the continent.
+Thus the Orizaba group, so far as the distribution of life is concerned, is an epitome of all the groups in the hall.